tlong314/cmgame/README.md

 //   stroke (boolean - true to use strokeText, false otherwise. default is false);
 //   fillStyles - An array of colors to use with fillText on corresponding text strings.
 Cycles around similar to font array.
 //   strokeStyles - An array of colors to use with strokeText on corresponding text strings.
 Cycles around similar to font array.
+//   offsets - An array of point-like objects (with x and y values) to translate each portion of text.
+Useful for superscripts and subscripts.
+//   lineHeight - Only relevant for multi-line.
+Defines vertical spacing for each line.
+Defaults to 15 * font height (in px)
 // Note: this returns the x value where the list of strings ends on the canvas. game.drawStrings( ["12px Arial", "italic 14px Times New Roman"], ["5", "x", " + 2 = ", "y"] , 200, 100, { fillStyles: ["pink", "blue"] });